Renting vs. buying: Canadian edition

 Un(fortunate?)ly, we also discovered that the seal on our toilet had failed and that the toilet had started leaking through the floor.
 I am glad we caught it when we did because it ended up being a cheap fix but it meant that we had to keep all of the storage out in the main rec room area of the basement while everything dried…and then – in true Tucker fashion – we just left it there.

-Then a few stars aligned: the city decided that they would impose a 3-item max on September 30th and at some point the amount of crap the kids would just toss around the basement became out of control.
+Then a few stars aligned: the city decided that they would impose a 3-item max on garbage as of September 30th and at some point the amount of crap the kids would just toss around the basement became out of control.
 The laundry started seeping out of the laundry room into the main rec area and it was becoming clear that we had lost a lot of things to the giant pile that was growing beside the Eldest’s room.
 Enough was enough: something needed to be done.

 That something came in the form of me, going downstairs.
 Stairs are typically difficult for me so I don’t usually head down to the basement despite the fact that we had installed a second railing and set up a small home gym last year.
 I kinda abandoned the home gym though because the lighting was so dark and with the black floors and dark brown walls it was just too depressing to go down there.